okl/engineering-careers/data-analyst.md

 important to you, and you feel there's a certain elegance you provide when translating business requirements into a data model, and get a rush of seeing the sparkle in an analysts eyes when you give them a new data set to play with.
+You want to see a problem completely solved, and understand that its important to not only listen to what the customer wants, but help give voice to what they didn't know they wanted.
+You are excited by delivering, and are addicted to the high of making a visible impact not only in the company, but in peoples every day lives.

 # Qualifications and Required Skills